furkankyildirim/QRCard/README.md

 # QRCard

-This repo contains QRCard Server codes written in Flask.
+This repo contains Business card web and mobile application server where users can keep and share all their social media accounts with Python Flask using QR Code and NFC technologies.

 ## Installation